- Day One

 - Northern Thailand Cities: Chiang Mai Vs. Chiang Rai

-- The Best Coworking Spaces in Chiang Mai
+- Best Dessert Cafes in Chiang Mai You Need to Visit

-- Things to do in Chiang Mai on a Budget: a Complete Guide
+- 19 Amazing Things to Do in Chiang Mai

 - Day One